 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Ames, the South Campus Area neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

 The South Campus Area neighborhood stands out for having an average per capita income lower than 99.8% of the neighborhoods in the United States.
-In a nation where 1 out of every 4 children lives in poverty, the South Campus Area neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the South Campus Area neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the South Campus Area community truly stands out from the rest in this regard.

 In addition, an extraordinary 96.5% of the residents of the South Campus Area neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.